How To Stay Beach Safe This Summer With Kids

 Read The Signs

 So you’ve arrived at the beach.
 What should you do next?
-Do you: a) head straight down to the beach to find the best spot for you to set up camp for the day; b) read the beach safety signs?
-(Tip: the beach safety signs are often right next to the main entrance to the beach from the car park, but the can also be found out the front of the surf life saving club (if you are heading to a beach which has one).
+Do you: a) head straight down to the beach to find the best spot to set up camp for the day?
+Or b) read the beach safety signs?
+(Tip: the beach safety signs are often right next to the main entrance to the beach from the car park, but they can also be found out the front of the surf life-saving club (if you are heading to a beach which has one).
 The answer is B.

-Safety signs are also put in place to warn about the permanent and occasional hazards that are present in the environment.
-Some of these signs are permanent for long term hazards.
-However others are put into place each day by the lifeguards to show you hazards present on that day in a specific location, such as rip currents, which can move from place to place on different days.
+Safety signs are put in place to warn us about the permanent and occasional hazards that are present in a beach environment while others are put into place each day by the lifeguards to show you hazards present on that day in a specific location, such as rip currents in the sea.

-If you’ve read the safety signs and you’ve got some questions, look for a lifesaver and free to ask them any questions you have about the conditions at the beach.
-Lifesavers are highly trained and very knowledgable about beach conditions.
+If you’ve read the safety signs and you’ve got some questions, look for a lifesaver and feel free to ask them any questions you have about the conditions at the beach.

-Lifeguards who understand the beach use a system of flags and signs to advise the people who visit with the things they need to know.
-The most important flags on the beach are the red and yellow flags.
+The most important flags to know on the beach are the red and yellow flags.
 These show the supervised area of the beach and that a lifesaving service is operating.
 If there are no red and yellow flags, you should not go swimming.
+Always remember to swim with a friend or family member (between the red and yellow flags, of course!).

 Even the most careful and capable people can find themselves out of their limits in the water.
 If you are not feeling comfortable in the water and you require a lifesaver or lifeguard’s assistance to get back to shore, stay calm, raise an arm in the air and wave it from side to side.
-This will attract the attention of a lifesaver or lifeguard who will be able to come to your assistance.
+This will attract the attention of a lifeguard who will be able to come to your assistance.
 You should conserve your energy by floating on your back and staying calm.
-This will ensure you have the energy to remain afloat until further aid arrives.

 How To Spot Rip Currents